Presentations Potato Conference

 A key resource used during the conference was the report on the three scenarios for hybrid potatoes and the global food supply that was published by the Rathenau Instituut.
 This report is now translated in English.

 On this page you can download the presentations of the speakers and the English version of the report.
-A full report of the conference will become available in February 2021.
+A full report of the conference is available here.

 Click the name each presenter to view the conference presentation